 "Why are Macs better than PCs?"

 A still from Apple's Mac and PC adverts.
 Watch them here.
-(The similarlity of poses is purely coincidental and was only noticed after posting the video!)
+(The similarity of poses between this advertising classic and Macworld's debate is purely coincidental and was only noticed after posting the video!)

 1. Macs are more reliable than PCs because Apple makes both hardware and software